FDio/csit/docs/report/vpp_functional_tests/overview.rst

 Functional Tests Naming
 -----------------------

-CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT |release-1|.
+CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT rls1701.

 The naming should be intuitive for majority of the tests.
-Complete description of CSIT test naming convention is provided on `CSIT test naming wiki page <https://wiki.fd.io/view/CSIT/csit-test-naming>`_.
+Complete description of CSIT test naming convention is provided on :ref:`csit_test_naming`..

 Here few illustrative examples of the new naming usage for functional test
 suites: